 I V VI IV in the Past

-But is this phenomena limited to recent music?
+But is this phenomenon limited to recent music?
 The answer is no, not at all.
 The first instance of this progression is in Pachelbel’s Canon, which was written centuries ago and rediscovered in 1919.
-Previously Pachelbel had only been known to be a friend of the Bach family.
+Previously, Pachelbel had only been known to be a friend of the Bach family.
 He somewhat influenced J.S.
-Bach’s work; but the resurgence of Canon has made him somewhat of a “One-hit wonder” among classical musicians.
+Bach’s work, but the resurgence of Canon has made him somewhat of a “One-hit wonder” among classical musicians.

 Modernity of I V VI IV

 Modern artists have noted how “catchy” these chords are when used properly, and they have used this to their advantage.
 Even though the I V VI IV progression is the most popular, these chords are arranged in all kinds of ways.

 One of the other popular progressions using the same exact chords is VI IV I V, which was quoted the “sensitive female chord progression” by Boston Globe columnist Marc Hirsh.
 It’s seriously the same progression, but it starts on the VI chord instead of the I chord.
 Songs such as “Love the Way You Lie” by Rihanna and Eminem and “Grenade” by Bruno Mars are technically written using this progression.
 But it’s basically the same chords with a different start.

 Writing a Hit Song: Musical Genius or Memorized Recipe?

 So what does it take to write a hit song?
 According to the Australian comedic rock group the Axis of Awesome, all it takes is these four chords.
 In a live performance, they played roughly fifty songs such as “You’re Gonna Go Far, Kid” by the Offspring and “I’m Yours” by Jason Mraz using only these chords on a keyboard, guitar, and with their voices.
 The video has over 30 million views on YouTube as of today, and views are continuing to climb.